How to Give Up Coffee Without Caffeine Withdrawal Headaches

 Step 6: Have another dose of energizing ginseng before lunch.

 Most people find ginseng gives them energy and this can help replace the usual jolt of caffeine while improving detox while coming off coffee.
 If you are feeling a little rough remember to take it easy on yourself today.

 Step 7: Match where you’d usually drink coffee with your replacement teeccino, herbal tea or green tea.
 Try and preempt it by having one a little before you would normally ‘feel like it’.

-Eight cups of green tea when you used to drink two cups of coffee is not helpful.
 Think in advance where and when you previously drank coffee during the day and plan to have a cup of your alternative a little before if possible.

 If you started with teeccino or green tea, perhaps your second cup could be a good time to try refreshing peppermint or another herbal tea.
-The first day might be a bit early for this for previously heavy coffee drinkers, but try to work towards it after a couple of days.
+The first day might be a bit early for this for previously heavy drinkers, but try to work towards it after a couple of days.

 8. Have plenty of water between and especially just before meals.

 Water is really important for flushing out toxins and preventing brain fog and caffeine withdrawal headaches.
 Get a big glass and keep it beside you, filling it up regularly.